ryan-mcclue/musings/notes.md

 # Raytracer (we are updating 'base' project code files as we go. also collection of documentation files for each project and machine-specific information)
 Data hiding hides what the CPU is doing, which is what we care about

+Use of discriminated unions and type fields for type sharing INCLUDE OTHER PROGRAMMING PROCEDURES LEARNED FROM CODE SNIPPETS

 How can software better serve humanity? e.g. bloatware causes slowness for aus post workers

 choose data structures around solving problem